ZWooden26/EW309-LIDAR/README.md

-The following are each group members script for the Occupancy Grid Project:
+The following are each group members script for the Occupancy Grid Project in the "Scripts" Branch:

 1) Hernandez_LIDAR.py
 2) Mumaw_script.py
 3) wooden_LIDAR.py

-The following is supplementary code to help with the final script:
+The following is supplementary code to help with the final script in the "needed-functions" branch:

 1) reset_odom.py

+The following are all items needed in order to create the Readme and Docsify page in the "Docsify-page-items" branch:

+1) README.md
+2) docsify-readme page
+3) index.html

 Hernandez Contributions: Was able to program the color sequence of area unexplored, free space, object detection, and the origin of the robot's reset of odometry.
 Created README.
 Created reset odom function.
+Organized Github.

 Mumaw Contributions: Programmed the initial odometry subscription and Occupancy Grid publishing functionality.
+Helped create content with the Docsify page.
 Glue Guy

 Wooden Contributions: Integrated color sequencing, time alignment, odometry subscription, and Occupancy Grid publishing.